jakecinco/chat-app/README.md

 - Authentication of sign-in -  JWT, Authy or bcrypt?
 - How do we style the logged-in user exprience components based on these decisions?
 - What data do we need to capture and where? - DB?
 Mongo/ SQL/ Python? based on these decisions?

+4. Use bcrypt or jwt-tokens for security?

+Notes on bcrypt

+bcrypt-nodejs documentation [https://www.npmjs.com/package/bcrypt-nodejs] it is being deprecated recommendation to use bycrypt-js [https://www.npmjs.com/package/bcryptjs] Install it [npm install bcryptjs]
+Require it